ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ### Schema version 28
 * *output_type* enums *blacklisted regions* and *mitochondria blacklisted regions* were replaced by *exclusion list regions* and *mitochondrial exclusion list regions* respectively
+* The *output_type* enum was updated to include *nanopore signal* to describe sets of FAST5 files containing the raw signal output of Oxford Nanopore runs.

 ### Schema version 27
 * *output_type* enum *pseudo-replicated peaks* was updated to *pseudoreplicated peaks*.